inworld-ai/inworld-web-sdk/examples/rpm-react/README.md

 - Node.js v18+
 - Yarn
 - Inworld Web SDK [generate_token](https://github.com/inworld-ai/inworld-web-sdk/tree/main/examples/generate_token) authenication example project
+- Ready Player Me account (optional)
+- Adobe Mixamo account (optional)

 <br/>

 ## Setup <a id="setup" name="setup"></a>

 - Run `yarn install` at the command line to install the dependancies.
 - Run `yarn run install:assets` to install the 3D assets.
-If you wish to manually download them you can find them [here](https://storage.googleapis.com/innequin-assets/rpm/rpm-assets-v1.zip).
+If you wish to manually download them you can find them [here](https://storage.googleapis.com/innequin-assets/rpm/rpm-assets-v3.zip).
 - Copy the sample environment file `.env-sample` to `.env` located at the root of this project `cp .env-sample .env`.
 - Open the `.env` file in a text editor and fill in the Inworld Character and Scene ID fields located on your [Inworld Studio](https://studio.inworld.ai/) account.
 Details on all the fields is located in the [Environment Variables](#env) section.
 - Install and run the Inworld [generate_token](https://github.com/inworld-ai/inworld-web-sdk/tree/main/examples/generate_token) example project from the Inworld Web SDK - Web-Core package.